SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-3-1-simple-conditions/sequence-of-conditions/sequence-of-conditions.md

-## Sequence of conditions
+## Sequence of Conditions

-Sometimes we need to do a sequnce of conditions before we decide what actions our program will execute.
-In such cases, we can apply the construct **`if-else if ... -else`** **in serie**.
+Sometimes we need to do a sequence of conditions before we decide what actions our program will execute.
+In such cases, we can apply the construction **`if-else if ... -else`** **in series**.
 For this purpose we use the following format:

 ```csharp
 if (condition)